LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/introduction.md

 </table>

 {: .important}
-You have to agree to Data Disclaimer from now onward to use the services of the Third-Party Bots connector.
+You have to agree to the Data Disclaimer to use the services of the Third-Party Bots connector.
 For that, you can click on the checkbox "I agree to the Data Disclaimer"

 #### Test Connection